Skip to main content

 One more thing that catches people off guard: the Envalira tunnel connecting France to Andorra charges a toll of €6.42, but only in the France-to-Andorra direction.
 If you're coming from Toulouse and want to skip it, the old mountain pass over Port d'Envalira (2,408m) is free and spectacular, though it closes in heavy snow.
 Coming from Barcelona, you won't hit the tunnel at all.

+By 4pm you'll be ready to collapse somewhere warm, and your kids will have enough stories to fill the entire ride home.
 Vallnord's off-mountain life splits across two very different villages, and which one you pick shapes your entire evening.
 Arinsal is the livelier base, with bars, restaurants, and enough foot traffic after dark that it actually feels like a ski town.
 La Massana, down the valley, is a proper Andorran village where locals live year-round, so you get real shops, better grocery options, and restaurants that aren't exclusively aimed at tourists.
 Neither will be confused with Chamonix or Verbier for nightlife, but for families?
 That's the point.
-Your kids will be asleep before anyone even considers going out, and you won't feel like you're missing anything.

 Where to Eat